junxit/us-congress-bills-112/metadata.md

 - 2011-10-05 — Placed on the Union Calendar, Calendar No. 152.
 - 2011-10-05 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 112-233.
 - 2011-10-05 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 112-233.
+- 2011-10-11 — Considered under suspension of the rules. (consideration: CR H6729-6730)
+- 2011-10-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1025.
+- 2011-10-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-10-11 — Mr. Runyan moved to suspend the rules and pass the bill.
+- 2011-10-11 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6729)
+- 2011-10-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6729)